Privacy Notice Disclosure Services

 Which third-party service providers process my personal information?

 ”Third parties” includes third-party service providers (including contractors and designated agents) and other entities within our group.
-The following third-party service providers process personal information about you for the following purposes: STRAKER - IT/Database management (STRAKER do not access special category data); Disclosure Scotland - to obtain a background check; SCOTS - Scottish Government IT network.
+The following third-party service providers process personal information about you for the following purposes: STRAKER - IT/Database management (STRAKER do not access special category data); Disclosure Scotland - to obtain a background check; SCOTS - Scottish Government IT network; Salesforce - CRM; Userlike - web chat service provider (please note a separate Privacy Notice applies where you Contact Us online).

 How secure is my information with third-party service providers and other entities in our group?